abenayed-XGL/IRIS/index.md

 {% capture text %}

-If you are interested in physical-layer technology for wireless communications, visit our Research page to learn more about what we do.
+Explore our work on physical-layer technologies for next-generation wireless and satellite communications, with emphasis on practical, high-performance RF systems.

 {%
   include button.html